QutEcoacoustics/emu/README.md

 1 files, 1 renamed, 0 unchanged, 0 failed
 ```

-### Rename: add an offset to a local datestamp
+### Rename your files: add an offset to a local datestamp

 Most acoustic monitors record only a local datestamp - this means the date stamp has no timezone information.
 For example a classic SM4 datestamp looks like this: `PILLIGA_20121204_234600.wav`.
 We can see it was
 recorded at 11:46 PM... but is that 11:46 PM UTC time?
 Eastern Australian Standard Time?
 Eastern Australian Daylight Savings Time?
-Soemthing else!?
+Something else!?

 For small projects adding timezone information won't help a lot.
 But for any project which spans multiple timezones (
 including daylight savings time) we recommend you add this information if your files after you pull them off of your